MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/choose-landing-zone-option.md

 Centralized operations favor a start-small-and-expand approach.
 Enterprise operations might be better addressed with enterprise scale.

-Be aware of not just how your organization looks now but what you expect and want it to be in three months to a year or further.

-For more information about operations types, see [Compare common cloud operating models](/azure/cloud-adoption-framework/operating-model/compare).

 Do you need a baseline architecture or environment?
 The start-small-and-expand approach offers a simple starting point where you can build your own solution.
 The enterprise-scale approach provides an environment for the entire Azure tenant, which includes cloud-native operations.

+For more information about operations types, see [Compare common cloud operating models](/azure/cloud-adoption-framework/operating-model/compare).

 ## Adoption plan considerations